 There you are, looking at a beautiful tray of freshly roasted coffee beans.
 The color is perfect, the aroma is heavenly, and your surrounding area has been transported into a dream world fit to turn any coffee hater into an obsessive indulger.
 However, is there more to do after a roast?

-Does fresh roasted coffee need to rest?
+Does freshly roasted coffee need to rest?
 In order to get the best flavor from your coffee beans, freshly roasted coffee needs to rest and aerate between 12-24 hours.
-This process is called degassing and is necessary to release CO2 from the beans to have a better tasting coffee.
-If too much CO2 is present, you could end up with a bitter brew.
+This process is called coffee degassing and is necessary to release CO2 from the beans to have a better-tasting coffee.
+If too much CO2 is present, you could have a bitter brew.